geekahmed/Docker-Deep-Dive/README.md

    image — layer data and metadata.
  - `docker image rm` is the command to delete images.
 You cannot delete an image that is associated with a container in the running (Up) or stopped (Exited) states.

+# Chapter 7.
+Containers
+## Section 1: Docker Containers - The TLDR
+ - A container is the runtime instance of an image.
+	 - Like starting a virtual machine from a virtual machine template or intializing an object from a class.
+ - Containers run until the app they are executing exits.
+## Section 2: Docker Containers - The Deep Dive
+ - Containers an VMs both need a host to run.
+	- Personal PC.
+	- Bare-metal server.
+	- The public cloud.
+ - Hypervisors perform hardware virtualization while containers perform OS virtualization.
+ - VM/OS tax is the resources used by the OS /VMs from the physical/virtual resources (CPU, RAM, Disk, etc.).
+ - The containers share the OS kernel so it will pay one OS tax bill.
+On the other hand, every VM should install an OS so it will pay much more bill.
+ - Containers start time are much faster compared with VMs start time.
+ - Docker daemon implements the Docker Remote API on local IPC/Unix socket at `/var/run/docker.sock`.
+ - It is possible to configure the Docker client and daemon to communicate over the network.
+The default non-TLS port is 2375, and the default TLS port is 2376.
+ - Images are highly optimized fot containers.
+This means they don't have all of the normal commands and package installed.
+ - Killing the main process in the container will also kill the container.
+ - Containers could be stopped, started, restarted, and paused as many times as wanted.
+ - There is no loss in container's data excepts if it is deleted.
+	- If so, there is a concept called volume which persist data even if the container deleted.
+ - It is a best practice to firstly stop the container then removing it as this way will give a chance to the process running inside the container to organize itself before the end.
+	- Docker sends "SIGTERM" to the process inside it to exit and if not so, it sends "SIGKILL".
+Using the two-way approch.
+ - Restart policy is a form of self-healing that enables Docker to automatically restart them after certain events or failures have occured.
+ - Restart policies are applied per-container.
+	- It can be configured imperatively on the cli.
+	- It can be configured declaratively in Compose files or Docker stacks.
+ - Always policy will always restart the stopped container unless it has been explicitly stopped using for example `docker container stop`.
+Also, it will restart the container if the daemon restarts.
+ - Unless-stopped policy is like the always policy except it will not restart the container if the daemon restarted if they were in the "Stopped" state.
+ - The on-failure policy will restart the container if it exits with a non-zero exit code.
+It will also restarts the container when the Docker daemon restarts, even containers that were in the stopped state.
+ - `docker container run -d`.
+The -d flag called daemon mode which make the container to run in the background and not attach our shell to it.
+ - The port mappings are expressed as `host-port:container-port`.
+ - It is common to build images with default commands as it makes starting containers easier.
+	- It also forces a default behavior and is a form of self-documentation for the image.
+## Section 3: Containers - The commands
+ - `docker container run` is the command used to start new containers.
+ - `Ctrl-PQ` will detach your shell from the terminal of a container and leave the container running (UP) in the background.
+ - `docker container ls` lists all containers in the running (UP) state.
+	 - The -a flag you will also see containers in the stopped (Exited) state.
+ - `docker container exec` lets you run a new process inside of a running container.
+ - `docker container stop` will stop a running container and put it in the Exited (0) state.
+ -  `docker container start` will restart a stopped (Exited) container.
+You can give docker container start the name or ID of a container.
+ - `docker container rm` will delete a stopped container.
+	 - The -f flag will force removing a non-stopped container.
+ - `docker container inspect` will show you detailed configuration and runtime information about a container.
+It accepts container names and container IDs as its main argument.